 Strength training for children and adolescents

-There is no reason why children and adolescents should not train strength.
-On the contrary, it is beneficial with training strength for all age groups - as long as you do strength training correctly.
+There is no reason why children and adolescents should not do strength training.
+Strength training is beneficial for all age groups when it is done correctly.

-Children and adolecents are very flexible and learn motor skills fast.
-Therefore they are most often better suited than adults to do strength training, says Tron Krosshaug, … but the training must be done correctly and that is what the rest of this article is about.
+Children and adolescents are very flexible and learn motor skills fast.
+Therefore, they are most often better suited than adults to do strength training, says Tron Krosshaug, … but the training must be done correctly and that is what the rest of this article is about.

-Krosshaug is professor at the Oslo Sports Trauma Research Center, Department of Sports Medicine, at the Norwegian School of Sport Sciences.
+Krosshaug is professor at the Oslo Sports Trauma Research Center, Department of Sports Medicine, at the Norwegian School of Sport Sciences (picture).

 - Importance of a feasible training program